shahincsejnu/cheat_sheets/Git/README.md

 - git checkout -
 - git checkout -b1 b1 [create b1 branch and move there]
 - git branch -D b1 [to delete b1 branch]
+- ctrl + z  [for getting out from a running command in terminal]
 -